On behalf of all Governors, a warm welcome to Giles Junior School.

 Your commitment as a Governor

 Our Governors give significant amounts of time and energy.
 They involve themselves actively in the work of the governing board, attend regularly and accept their fair share of responsibilities, including service on committees or working groups.
 There is one full governors’ meeting a term, but this depends very much on need e.g. setting the budget might require an additional meeting.
 Meetings last between 2 - 2½ hours and are usually held on Wednesdays in the evening.
-You will be asked to join a committee and their meetings also take place once a term and may be in school time or the late afternoon or early evening.
+You will be asked to join a committee; the committee meetings also take place once a term and may be in school time, the late afternoon or early evening.
 These meetings are held in school or online as appropriate.

 Governors are expected to visit the school during the school day at least once a term, preferably more often, in order to become familiar with the school, understand how it operates and get to know the staff and children.
-There is also a considerable amount of reading involved including reports, data and reviewing policies).
-The Governors Code of Conduct and Charter will tell you more (you will find this in the Policies section on the school’s website).
+There is also a considerable amount of reading involved including reports, data and reviewing policies.
+The Governors Code of Conduct and Charter will tell you more (you will find this in the Statutory Information/Policies section on the school’s website).

 Overall, being a governor will need, on average, about 6 hours of your time every month.